idelfonsog2/idelfonsog2.github.io/README.md

 - Implement web services communication.
 - Beginner experience with AWS services: AWS EMR, REDSHIFT, EC2, IAM, Lambda
 - Beginner experience with Apache Spark, Apache Cassandra
-- Experience working with variations of teams from solo developer to technical leadership coordination across tech stack
+- Experience working with variations of teams from solo developer to technical leadership coordination across tech-stack
 - Keeping up to date with new technologies (and my community ❤️iOS)
 - MobDevOps, learning cloud developer operations with AWS web services
 - Mentoring (also read: [volunteer](#volunteer))
 - Ensuring safe test-driven and behavior-driven development
 - Advocate for the technical vision
-- Objective-c, Swift, SwiftUI, Python, SQL, Combine
-- TDD, BDD
-- Pandas, Cassandra, Spark, AWS EMR

 # *Contact Information*